tinybirdco/zero-to-tinybird/content/query-patterns.md

 Project SQL examples are built with two simple data schemas that describe the data sets used in the workshop.

-Project queries have been constructed in reference to these two schemas:

-`event_stream` - a real-time stream of stock price events generated with Mockingbird and written to the Events API.
+`event_stream` - a real-time stream of (mock) stock price events generated with a Python script, publishing to either a Kafka stream or writing event JSON directly to Tinybird using the Events API.

 ```
 `price` Float32 `json:$.price` ,